-This tremendous opportunity was made possible by a generous donation from the estate of Homer O. Amos, a long-time Madeira resident, and the city’s local TV repairman and laundromat owner.
-Mr. Amos was proud that his sons had graduated from Madeira High School in the early 1970s.
-He was also an avid investor, successful in managing and growing his assets while living a simple and modest life.
-As part of his final wishes and legacy when he passed away in 2016 at the age of 90, Mr. Amos’ estate was shared with the MHS Class of 2018 graduates.
-His generous gift of $785,000 has provided the foundation for the Made In Madeira Scholarship for each and every MHS graduate for years to come.
+The scholarships were made possible by a generous donation from the estate of Homer O. Amos.
+A WW II Veteran and long-time Madeira resident and business owner, Mr. Amos was proud of his sons and their graduation from Madeira High School in the early 1970’s.
+As Madeira’s local TV repairman and laundromat owner, Mr. Amos’ shop on Camargo Road served Madeira and the surrounding area for many, many years.
+Mr. Amos was also an avid investor, successful in managing and growing his assets but who in many ways lived a simple and modest life.
+He passed away in 2016 at the age of 90, and as part of his final wishes had his estate shared with Madeira High School graduates.
+Mr. Amos’ generous gift of $750,000 provided the foundation of the Made In Madeira Scholarship which will be built on for years to come.

 To Join the Legacy

 Director of Alumni Relations

 Mindi Hilgeman at 513.924.3725